Things to Know BEFORE Moving to Los Angeles [2019 Guide]

 Football - Do you like tailgating and spending a Saturday afternoon watching college football?
 Catch Pac-12 Conference powerhouses USC Trojans or UCLA Bruins tear up the turf in the L.A.
 Coliseum or Rose Bowl, their respective home fields.
 If NFL is more your style, you can cheer for the Los Angeles Rams or Los Angeles Chargers.

-The Rose Bowl the UCLA Bruins's Home and the Annual Rose Bowl Game
+The Rose Bowl is home to the UCLA Bruins and the Annual Rose Bowl Game

 Baseball - Los Angeles has been home to the Dodgers since 1957.
 Baseball games are a relaxing way to enjoy a warm summer night, cold beer and a Dodger Dog, the official team hot dog, and a decades-long tradition.